-It is taken by students in 2nd semester of B.Pharm.
-4th year and under course heading PPE003.
-Hospital training is taken in different hospitals of Dubai Health Authority (DHA) and primary health care centers.
+It is taken by students in first semester of B.Pharm. fourth year and under course heading PPE0031.
+Hospital training is taken in hospitals under Dubai Health Authority (DHA).
 The hospitals are selected by the PPE Coordinator and it should meet the following requirements:

 - a.
 Ministry of Health, U.A.E. or, Dubai should have approved the hospital. - b.
-Pharmacy in the hospital should also be approved by Ministry of Health and Department of Health. - c.
-The hospital pharmacy should have at least five licensed (MOH / DOHMS) pharmacists under its employment. - d.
-All activities related to patients, drugs and dispensing in the pharmacy must be computerized.
+All activities related to patients must be computerized.